-In an effort to safeguard everyone's health, we temporarily closed Vitality to in-person patient care during the Stay-at-Home order in Illinois.
-We will resume in-clinic Physical Therapy June 1st and anticipate a hybrid model of care to include the option of virtual treatment ongoing.
+In an effort to safeguard everyone's health, we anticipate a hybrid model of care ongoing to include both in-clinic and virtual treatment options.

 WE ARE NOW OFFERING

 CURRENT & NEW PATIENTS!

 Contact us with any questions or to schedule an appointment:

 PATIENTS MUST RESIDE IN ILLINOIS TO RECEIVE TELEHEALTH SERVICES THROUGH VITALITY!